TI-Toolkit/tokens/README.md

 ```

 #### Versions
+The token sheet forces the calculator operating system versions into a clean, linear timeline spanning over 30 years.
+Four essential patterns allow for this:
+1. Newer calculators in the lineage generally get their token table's first version directly from their immediate predecessor's last version.
+2. Older calculators do not receive patches after a newer model is introduced.
+3. Changes from version to version (we treat calculator-to-calculator changes as version-to-version changes, given the previous points) are usually limited to addition, renaming, and omission.
+   - Basically, we don't see dramatic reorganization of the token sheet.
+4. Critically, the current system handles any violation of these patterns (that we have encountered) nicely.

+We can then track the history of any token with a series of half-open ranges placed on this timeline.
+We use `[since, until)` (i.e. both `since` and `until` are versions where changes happened).

+Versions are written as `major.minor` or `major.minor.patch`.

+For our timeline, we define an ordering of calculator models [here](https://github.com/TI-Toolkit/tokens/blob/6773ed7ba02a938b6f116f2b815f21d30dbe487f/scripts/parse.py#L6-L40).
+Versions are compared first by `model`, then by `major` OS version, then by `minor` OS version, then by `patch` OS version, if present.

-Each version includes a `<since>` tag, the first OS with that version of the token, and an optional `<until>` tag, the final OS with that version.
+Each version includes a `<since>` tag, the first OS with that version of the token, and an optional `<until>` tag.
 The remaining tags are translations of that token into available languages.

 ```xml
 <version>